jun-a/mcp-qwen-cli/README.md

 - **Search**: "Search for the latest TypeScript 5.0 features using Google"
 - **Chat**: "Ask Gemini to explain the difference between async/await and promises in JavaScript"
+- **File Analysis**: "Ask Gemini to analyze the image at /path/to/screenshot.png"

 ## 🔧 Installation Options